ayushgml/ai-btc-prediction-mindsdb/README.md

 6. Your app should be running on `http://localhost:3000` and you should be able to see the predictions on the frontend!

+## Contribution
+The project is open to contributions.
+Feel free to open a pull request or an issue if you find a bug or want to add a feature.

 ## Contact

 Ayush Gupta - [@itsayush\_\_](https://twitter.com/itsayush__) - ayushgml@gmail.com